sunileman/NiFiTemplates/README.md

 NiFi_Benchmark <br>
 Workflow designed to benchmark your cluster.
 If you want push your cluster limits add more activity (processors) to the template

+Log_Parsing.xml <br>
+Workflow designed to ingest unstructured logs (ie windows) and parse them via grok.
+The output of the parsing is a json structure which can be sinked to virtually any target.